 Gambling in Pennsylvania is largely governed by two major pieces of legislation, one passed in 2004 and another in 2017.
 The law enacted in 2004 legalized land-based casinos in Pennsylvania while the one enacted in 2017 significantly expanded the state’s gambling industry.

-Additional laws regulating the state lottery and horse racing betting make Pennsylvania one of the most permissive states in the Union in terms of gambling.
-Slots, table games, poker, sports betting, racing betting, fantasy sports, bingo and games of skill are all regulated to some degree in Pennsylvania today.
+Additional laws regulating the state lottery and horse racing betting make Pennsylvania one of the most permissive states in the Union regarding gambling.
+Slots, table games, poker, sports betting, racing betting, fantasy sports, bingo, and games of skill are all regulated to some degree in Pennsylvania today.

 The following state agencies regulate the various forms of gambling in Pennsylvania:

 - Pennsylvania Gaming Control Board: Establishes regulations, issues licenses, oversees licensed operators for compliance with state law, and enforces penalties.
 The PGCB oversees in-person and online gambling, sports betting, and daily fantasy sports.

 - State Horse Racing Commission: Regulates all horse racing in Pennsylvania with job duties including horse welfare, promoting horse racing, licensing race tracks, and overseeing parimutuel horse racing betting.